-It is vital that children arrive on time for school, which starts at 8:45am.
+It is vital that children arrive on time for the start of school, which starts at 8:45am.
 Learning begins as soon as the children arrive in the classroom and important information is often given out at the start of the day.
 All children in Key Stage 1 and Key Stage 2 line up in the playground when the whistle blows at 8:45am.
 Reception children should be taken to their classroom at 8:45am instead of lining up.
 If a child is in the playground at 8:45am each morning, there will be no problem with lateness.

-If a child arrives after 8:55am, they should report to the school office with their parent/carer, who will then sign the child in to the late book.
-This should also indicate their choices of dinner for the day.
+If a child arrives after 8:55am, they should report to the school office where a member of the office staff will sign the child in to the late book.
+This will also indicate their choices of dinner for the day.
 The child will then walk to their classroom by themselves.
 Children in reception will be escorted by a member of the office staff.

-All registers will be coded in line with CCC guidelines, according to the time of arrival.
+All registers will be coded in line with Cambridgeshire County Council guidelines, according to the time of arrival.

 If a child is regularly late, the class teacher will contact the parents/carers to discuss this further and suggest ideas for improving the punctuality.
-If the punctuality does not improve, a late letter will be sent and the parents/carers will be asked to discuss this with Mrs Lewis (Attendance Lead)
+If the punctuality does not improve, a late letter will be sent and the parents/carers will be asked to discuss the concern with Mrs Lewis (Attendance Lead)